JSON Schema is a lightweight data interchange format that generates clear, easy-to-understand documentation, making validation and testing easier.

 This is the specification where the terminology for a schema is defined.

-The JSON Schema validation is a document which explains how validation constraints may be defined.
-It lists and defines the set of keywords which can be used to specify validations for a JSON API.
+The JSON Schema validation is a document that explains how validation constraints may be defined.
+It lists and defines the set of keywords that can be used to specify validations for a JSON API.

 This is where keywords associated with hyperlinks and hypermedia are defined.